selfcustody/krux/docs/getting-started/settings.en.md

 After creating the code, you will be prompted to fill the empty memory spaces with random entropy from the camera.
 This step is important to make *TC Flash Hash* more resilient to data manipulation by eliminating empty memory spaces that could be exploited in a sophisticated tamper attempt.

+The filling process requires good entropy images.
+If, for any reason, such as starting the process in a dark room, you fail to capture good entropy images, you can restart the filling process by resetting your *TC Code*.

 The *TC Code* will be deleted if the device is wiped or user data is erased, which will consequently disable *TC Flash Hash*.

 ### Appearance